 Jump to:

-Ingredients Used
+🧾 Ingredients

 Dry Ingredients

-- Cocoa (cacao) powder: What is a keto chocolate cake without cocoa powder?
-You can use any brand you like but I swear by Viva Cacao powder.
+- Cocoa (cacao) powder: What is a keto chocolate cake without unsweetened cocoa powder?
+You can use any brand you like, but I swear by Viva Cacao powder.
 It is by far the least bitter brand I have ever tasted.

-- Salt: Salt not only brings out the flavor of the cake, it also helps to cut down the bitterness from the cocoa powder.
+- Salt: Salt not only brings out the flavor of the cake, but it also helps to cut down the bitterness from the cocoa powder.

 Wet Ingredients

 - Unsweetened Almond milk: This helps to increase the moisture content in the cake.
+Feel free to substitute your favorite low carb milk.

-How To Make This Recipe
+🔪 How To Make This Recipe

-To make this keto chocolate cake, first set out your eggs and butter and bring them to room temperature.
+- Set out your eggs and butter and bring them to room temperature.
 The butter needs to be softened but not melted.
-Preheat your oven to 350F.

 - Grease a 9-inch cake pan with a little butter or oil spray.
 Spread the batter around as evenly as possible so your cake will cook evenly.
-Place it on a rack located in the middle to lower half of the oven to bake.
+Place it on a rack in the middle to the lower half of the oven to bake.

 - Set a timer for 25 minutes.
 Since oven times may vary, you can check it at the 25-minute mark.
 If your keto chocolate cake isn’t fully set, put it in the oven for up to 5 more minutes.
 Check for doneness with a clean toothpick inserted in the middle of the cake.

-Storing and Reheating
+🥫 Storing And Reheating

 If you are baking your chocolate cake a few days in advance, frost the outside and let it set in the fridge for about 15 minutes before loosely covering it with plastic wrap or storing it inside the fridge in a cake keeper.